belvo-finance-opensource/payments-atoms/README.md

 > Library of native web components that aims to facilitate integrating with Belvo's Payments Widget.

-Visit [our documentation](https://belvo-finance-opensource.github.io/payments-atoms/docs/) for more detailed instructions or [Storybook](https://belvo-finance-opensource.github.io/payments-atoms/storybook/) if you want to play around with the web components.
+Visit the [documentation](https://belvo-finance-opensource.github.io/payments-atoms/docs/) for more detailed instructions or [Storybook](https://belvo-finance-opensource.github.io/payments-atoms/storybook/) if you want to play around with the web components.

 ## 🚀 Getting started